Advait-M/cloudflare-challenge-2021/README.md

 Please see https://advait-worker.advaitm.workers.dev/ for the deployed worker (also in `URL.txt`).

+Note that the modified HTML page is returned at https://advait-worker.advaitm.workers.dev/ and the links JSON is returned at https://advait-worker.advaitm.workers.dev/links.

 ## Building and Deploying

 - `wrangler dev` to build and deploy locally for debugging